scphall/thesis/README.md

 ======
 Backup of the ol' thesis.

-Thu 19 Feb | Total
+Fri 20 Feb | Total
 ---|---
-Words in text| 7946
+Words in text| 7852
-Words in headers| 76
+Words in headers| 83
 Words outside text (captions, etc.)| 587
-Number of headers| 33
+Number of headers| 34
 Number of floats/tables/figures| 19
-Number of math inlines| 341
+Number of math inlines| 334
 Number of math displayed| 64
-Files| 25
+Files| 26